vruusmann/openscoring.io/_posts/2019-02-28-jpmml_model_api_configuring_jaxb_dependency.md

 Apache Maven activates all Java EE modules (including the `java.xml.bind` module) during compilation, so the project can again be built without any formal GlassFish Metro dependency.

 However, now and in the future, the `org.glassfish.jaxb:jaxb-runtime` library has become a required run-time dependency.
-If missing, then any attempt to make use of some JAXB class or interface will result in a `java.lang.ClassNotFoundException`:
+If missing, then any attempt to make use of some JAXB class or interface shall fail with the following `java.lang.ClassNotFoundException`:

 ```
 Exception in thread "main" java.lang.NoClassDefFoundError: javax/xml/bind/JAXBContext